jlsfernandez/O365-Starter-Intranet/README.md

 # Installation #

 - Download the PnP source code as ZIP from GitHub and extract it to your destination folder
-- Set up your environment
+- Set up your environment as described above
 - On a remote machine (basically, where PnP cmdlets are installed), start new PowerShell session as an **administrator** an call the `Deploy-Solution.ps1` script with your parameters like this:

 ```csharp